Buses in Rio

 Knowing Rio by bus – useful information

-Rio has 831 public bus routes that go to just about all the points of the city.
+Rio has many public bus routes that go to just about all the points of the city.
 Navigating the bus routes can be quite confusing as some bus lines have variants.
-These variants are indicated by an asterisk or a letter.
 Most of the buses are numbered according to their routes.
 It’s recommended to avoid going by bus to places other than the touristic ones.